 Credit Hours: 0.00

-Section Notes: Student must achieve overall grade of C or higher at the end of the semester in EM192 in order to proceed to subsequent semesters and graduation.
-Departmental Consent required.
+Section Notes: Student much achieve an overall grade of C or higher at the end of the semester, in EM192 Paramedic II, in order to proceed to subsequent semesters and graduation.
+Departmental consent required.

 Course Description: Scene safety, organization of the response, strategies in team work, tactical field operations, rapid gathering of information, evaluation of the patient and scene, problem solving and interaction with other agencies; demonstration and practice of psychomotor skills at component through scenario levels; clinical experience to allow application for theory and practice.